cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 > *"Another big change, also originated from within the IETF, was to make all requests authenticated, including GET requests.
 Since ACME is authenticated with signed POSTs, this necessitated the POST-as-GET concept that’s in ACME today" -- **Jacob Hoffman-Andrews***

-We can see there how IETF iterations can challenge the Security of a protocol and leads its development to innovative solutions to tackle the challenge it faces!
+We can see there how IETF iterations can challenge the security of a protocol and leads its development to innovative solutions to tackle the challenges it faces!

-Last, Jacob adds another information that illustrates the benefits of developing a protocol into the open: it allows the community to challenge (and sometimes, fix) its Security level due to the availability of all materials and often, of the  reference implementation:
+Last, Jacob adds another information that illustrates the benefits of developing a protocol into the open: it allows the community to evaluate (and sometimes, fix) its security level due to the availability of all materials and often, of the reference implementation:

 > *"Another very important evolution was the deprecation of the tls-sni-01 challenge method.
 This was found to be flawed by Frans Rosen, a security researcher.
 It was replaced with TLS-ALPN-01, developed at IETF with significant input from Google" -- **Jacob Hoffman-Andrews***